 Reasons to Consider a Granny Pod

-A granny pod is a good option if you and your older adult would like to live close together or in the same house, but it’s not possible.
-This is a way to get the best of both worlds.
+A granny pod is a great option if you and your loved one would like to live close together while maintaining some space and privacy.
+Granny Pods offer the best of both worlds.

 Why choose a Granny Pod over living in the home with the family?